Going With The Flow — Spring 2022 Rock Art Trip (Part 2)

 In addition to the masonry structures and handprint pictographs, there were numerous metates/grinding slicks at Double Stack, along with pottery sherds, lithics, and interesting chinking on the masonry work.

 I had arrived at the Double Stack trailhead at 7:15 a.m.
 Sunday morning.
 It took about three hours to hike to the site, explore, then hike back to my vehicle.
 It was time well spent — this site had a little bit of everything and was well worth the hike!
+For more of the photos that I took of the rock art at the site, look here.
 But now it was time to see if I could find the Procession Panel.
 I drove about 2.6 more miles north on Butler Wash Road (6.7 miles total from blacktop) to reach the procession trailhead.

 The Procession Panel